abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

     - Create a product
     - Get Active Products
     - Get By Id
-    - Get All - include active and inactive
     - deregister product - update product
 ### Inventory Management
   - Keeps track of product items in the lab
   - product item life start when we receive it from vendor and `loads into system` i.e check-in of product item
     - can we check-in a product item whose product is already de register in the system
-    - check if the product exist and then check-in the product into inventory.
   - product item can be checked out from the system with various reasons
     - consumption
     - expiry
     - lost and not found
     - leakage
-  - monitor inventory levels in the system with report and dashboard = PENDING
+  - monitor inventory levels in the system with report and dashboard
     - daily inventory status
     - expiring today or in next few days
     - expired